Pandaqi/Pandaqi-Studio/pandaqi-studio/content/maybe-games/vote/maybe-movies/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Maybe Movies"
-headerTitle: "Pitch movie ideas that enough players would like to throw money at."
 blurb: "Pitch movie ideas that enough players would like to throw money at, or see your money go down the drain after another flop."
-blurbShort: "A [Maybe Game](/maybe-games/) about pitching movie ideas that enough players want to throw money at---or want to see flop."
+# blurb: "A [Maybe Game](/maybe-games/) about pitching movie ideas that enough players want to throw money at---or want to see flop."
 blurbProject: "Pitch movie ideas that enough players would like to throw money at, or see your money go down the drain after another flop."
 weightProject: 10

 downloadLink: "https://drive.google.com/drive/folders/1bdI9dMCd9EWE_G8oWUYl0g3h4lU3Hg08"

-color: "green"

 date: 2025-04-26

 difficulty: "kids-can-play"
-categories: ["boardgame", "card-game", "standard"]
+categories: ["board-game", "card-game", "standard"]
 genre: ["family", "thematic"]
 tags: ["voting", "income", "media", "simultaneous-turns", "move-through-all"]
 themes: ["hollywood"]